Depression and the Disability Tax Credit Canada 2026

 Yes, for years in which your depression caused marked functional restrictions.
 Your psychiatrist or physician must certify the start date and confirm the condition existed at that severity in prior years, based on your medical records.

-A psychiatrist provides stronger clinical authority for mental health DTC claims.
+A psychiatrist can provide detailed specialist context for mental health DTC claims.
 If your family doctor has thoroughly documented your depression over many years, they can also certify, but for complex or treatment-resistant cases, a psychiatrist's assessment is preferred by CRA.